 A thorough crawl space cleaning provided by a professional insulation service will remove old insulation, clean out the dust and dirt, reduce moisture levels, and clean up all debris.
 At Clean Crawls, we provide professional crawl space cleaning and insulation so that families can utilize their crawl space with the full assurance that their items are well protected.
 In addition to crawl space cleanouts, we provide air sealing, vapor barriers, and insulation installations.

 Now that your crawl space is clean, you can now start to consider how best to store the items.
 Our top recommendation is to install some shelving units in your crawl space.
 Not only will shelves help you to utilize the whole space and keep it organized, but it will keep your belongings off the ground.
 The Northwest is infamous for its damp and rainy weather, so experiencing a flooded crawl space at some point is likely.
 Shelves will help to keep your valuable belongings off the ground and away from the elements.

 3. Package Items Properly

 To ensure your items are always well protected, we recommend storing your belongings in dry, sturdy plastic containers with strong, securable lids.
 Thick plastic helps to deter the gnawing teeth of rodents.
-These boxes will provide a strong, durable barrier against dust, moisture, and crawl space pests.
+These boxes will provide a strong, durable barrier against dust, moisture, and crawl space animals.

 Utilizing your crawl space storage is a great way to clear the clutter and organize your living space.
-But without careful preparation, crawl space storage could put your family belongings in danger of moisture damage and/or pest infestation.
+But without careful preparation, crawl space storage could put your family belongings in danger of moisture damage and/or animal infestation.
 At Clean Crawls, we offer crawl space cleanouts, restoration, insulation services so that families throughout Everett can take advantage of the incredible opportunity their crawl space can offer.
 For more information, give our office a call, or fill out our contact form.